wp-plugins/booking-calendar-contact-form/README.txt

 * Configurable validation messages
 * Lets to assign a user to the calendar, this way a user with editor access will access his/her own booking calendar
 * List of bookings with print option
+* Supports bookings of a fixed length, example weekly bookings
+* Price structure can be defined for each number of days
-* Several configurable fields, settings and behaviors (date format, min/max dates, block dates, etc...)
+* Calendar configurable settings: date format, min/max dates, block dates, mark holidays, select working weekdays, calendar pages

 What isn't included in the free version described here?